getpopper/popper/docs/sections/guides.md

     args: ["src/get_data.sh"]
 ```
 Remarks:
-- it is important to ensure that the Docker images contains the necessary utilities.
+- make sure that the Docker image contains the necessary utilities.
-For instance, a default Alpine image does not include `wget`
+For instance, a default Alpine image does not include `wget`.

 ### Interactive development

-Computational research usually has an exploratory phase.
+Computational research usually has an exploratory phase, often taking form of
+computational notebooks such as Jupyter.
 To make it easier to adapt exploratory work to a final workflow, it is recommended
 to do both in the same environment.

-Computational notebooks are a great tool for exploratory work.
-We cover here how to
-launch a Jupyter notebook using Popper.

-Add a new step to the workflow in `wf.yml`
+To run the JupyterLab environemnent, first add a new step to the workflow in `wf.yml`
 ```yml
   - id: "notebook"
     uses: "./"